nopnop2002/esp-idf-mqtt-dash/ir-control/README.md

 IR Control using MQTT Dash.

 # Background
-I have an mp3 player.
+I have an DVD player.
 It can be operated with an infrared remote control.
 In addition to the infrared remote control, I wanted to operate it from Android as well.